GeorgeCiesinski/todo-list/README.md

 ### Unclear Design Pattern

 I originally intended to use revealing module pattern for this project before finding out it isn't necessary in the days of ES6 modules.
-Consequently, I used a module pattern that in retrospect wasn't the most suitable for this project, and lead to many frustrating issues.
-I decided to do more reading on design patterns so that I can choose more suitable patterns for future projects.
+Consequently, I was stuck with a module pattern that in retrospect wasn't the most suitable for this project, and lead to many frustrating issues.
+I am currently researching design patterns further so that I can pick a more suitable one in the future.

 ## Code Style